zy12aaf168/css-key-concepts-responsive-design/README.md

 ### How to add a CSS reset

-- create a file called reset.css
+- Create a file called reset.css
-- paste in a css reset, this [meyerweb](https://meyerweb.com/eric/) reset will do the job nicely
+- Paste in a css reset.
+This [meyerweb](https://meyerweb.com/eric/tools/css/reset/) reset will do the job nicely!
+Just scroll down the page and you'll see some CSS you can use.
+Alternatively, feel free to use a [different reset](https://css-tricks.com/reboot-resets-reasoning/) as there are plenty of different ones out there.
+If you're feeling adventurous you could even write your own!
-- add a link to your reset.css file in your html file's `<head>` tags.
+- Add a link to your reset.css file in your html file's `<head>` tags.
 It should look something like this:
 `<link rel="stylesheet" type="text/css" href="reset.css">`

 - Save and refresh your browser! ✨

--- Whoah, notice how our elements have changed.
+Whoah, notice how our elements have changed.
 We have removed those pesky browser styles from our elements!
 Our html is now ready for us to add our own styles to. 🙌

 ## Let's make those felines flex!

 Currently our Cat cards are stacked one on top of each other.
-This doesn't look very nice.
+This doesn't look very purrdy.

 How can we arrange these so they look a little neater on the page?